gordicaleksa/pytorch-neural-style-transfer/README.md

 ### Impact of total variation (tv) loss

-Rarely explained the total variation loss i.e. it's corresponding weight controls the smoothness of the image. <br/>
+Rarely explained, the total variation loss i.e. it's corresponding weight controls the smoothness of the image. <br/>
 I also did increments of 10 here (1e1, 1e4, 1e5, 1e6) and I used content image as initialization image.

 <p align="center">